How Do I Know How Much to Offer?

 The Appraisal Will Make Sure You're Not Paying Too Much

-If you're still worried about paying too much for the home, if you are using financing the appraisal will tell you if you did or not.
+If you're still worried about paying too much for the home, if you are using financing the appraisal will tell you.
 For those buyers coming in with a very high down payment, a low appraisal will not stop the transaction.
 If you're a first-time homebuyer with a minimum down payment, the appraisal could affect the outcome of the purchase.
-I'll go into this later, but in many cases, the appraisal will be your safeguard against overpaying for a home.
+In most cases, the appraisal will be your safeguard against overpaying for a home.